Ayesh/case-insensitive-array/README.md

 ## Prerequisites

- - PHP 5.6 or later
+ - PHP 7.2 or later.
+For older PHP versions, use please use the `1.0.x` versions.

-The PHP 5.6 dependency is because the PHPUnit framework requires PHP 5.6.
-Without PHPUnit, it is technically possible to use this class with PHP 5.4 or later.
-However, please do note that they are _very_ old PHP versions, and you should _never_ use those versions anymore.
 ## Installing
 The simplest way would be to install using [composer](https://getcomposer.org).